 It is important that each output be put into the Leak mode independently.
-That is, when the Pitot system needs to be checked for leaks, only the Pitot output should be in Leak mode, keeping the Static output in Control mode.
-When the Static system needs to be checked for leaks, only the Static output should be in Leak mode, keeping the Pitot output in Control mode.
+That is, when the Pitot system of the aircraft needs to be checked for leaks, only the Pitot output should be in Leak mode, keeping the Static output in Control mode.
+When the Static system of the aircraft needs to be checked for leaks, only the Static output should be in Leak mode, keeping the Pitot output in Control mode.

 Pressing the CANCEL key allows you to exit from the Leak Screen, back to the Main Operating Screen.
-If the mode prior to entering the Leak mode was Control then the 6500 will revert back to Control mode on exiting the Leak Screen.
+If the mode prior to entering the Leak mode was Control then the 6300 will revert back to Control mode on exiting the Leak Screen.